 We derive a significant portion of our revenues from a limited number of oil and gas exploration, development and production companies and government agencies.
-Specifically, services provided to Anadarko, BSEE, Petrobras Brazil, Shell, and ERT accounted for 27%, 13%, 8%, 5% and 5% of our revenues, respectively, for the year ended December 31, 2015.
+Specifically, services provided to Anadarko, Petrobras and BSEE accounted for 24%, 20% and 16% of our revenues, respectively, for the year ended December 31, 2016.
 The portion of our revenues attributable to any single customer may change over time, depending on the level of activity by any such customer, our ability to meet the customer's needs and other factors, many of which are beyond our control.
 The loss or reduction of business from any of our significant customers, if not offset by sales to new or existing customers, could have a material adverse effect on our business, financial condition and results of operations.

-Further, to the extent any of our customers or the customers of companies to whom we dry-lease helicopters experience an extended period of operational or financial difficulty, our revenues and results of operations could be materially adversely affected.
+Further, to the extent any of our customers or the customers of companies to whom we lease helicopters experience an extended period of operational or financial difficulty, we could face significant counterparty credit risk or such customers could terminate our services generally with the requirement to pay little or no liquidating damages.
+The occurrence of either of these events could significantly affect our revenues, liquidity, cash flows and results of operations.

-Consolidation of and asset sales affecting our customer base could adversely affect demand for our services and reduce our revenues.

-Many of our customers are international, major integrated and independent oil and gas exploration, development and production companies.
-In recent years, these companies have undergone substantial consolidation and engaged in sales of specific assets, and additional consolidation and asset sales are possible.
+$Consolidation\ of\ and\ asset\ sales\ affecting\ our\ customer\ base\ could\ adversely\ affect\ demand\ for\ our\ services\ and\ reduce\ our\ revenues.$ assets, and additional consolidation and asset sales are possible.
 Consolidation results in fewer companies to charter or contract for our services.
 In the event one of our customers combines with, or sells assets to, a company that is using the services of one of our competitors, the combined or successor company could decide to use the services of that competitor or another provider.
 Further, merger activity among both major and independent oil and natural gas companies affects exploration, development and production activity as the consolidated companies often put projects on hold while integrating operations.
 Consolidation may also result in an exploration and development budget for a combined company that is lower than the total budget of both companies before consolidation.
 Reductions in the budgets of oil and gas companies could adversely affect demand for our services that could result in a material adverse impact on our business, financial condition and results of operations.